“I got a foreclosure letter, now what?“

 You may be tempted to pretend that you never received the foreclosure summons.
 You might hide it in a desk drawer or shred it and use it as bedding for your child’s pet hamster.
 But none of those ideas are going to save your home.
-Your first step is to read the summons in its entirety.
+Firstly, read the summons in its entirety.
 This will give you an understanding of the allegations and the deadlines you need to meet to properly respond to the foreclosure summons.

 Step 2: Speak to Foreclosure Lawyer

 Speaking to a foreclosure lawyer is the best way to clearly understand the options for your unique situation.
 The process for responding to a foreclosure summons involves forming a legal argument, filing documents with the court, and following rules of evidence.
-This can get complicated if you are not familiar with the legal system.
-An experienced foreclosure lawyer will know how you should proceed to achieve the best result for your situation and provide peace of mind throughout the process.
+Eventually, this can get complicated if you are not familiar with the legal system.
+However, an experienced foreclosure lawyer will know how you should proceed to achieve the best result for your situation and provide peace of mind throughout the process.

 Step 3: Decide If You Want to Contest

 In determining how to respond to a foreclosure summons, you should first decide if you want to contest the allegations.
-The benefits of contesting the foreclosure are that you could get the foreclosure dismissed and keep your home.
+Generally, the benefits of contesting the foreclosure are that you could get the foreclosure dismissed and keep your home.
 At the very least you may get the foreclosure delayed and be able to spend more time in your home.
-If you have reason to believe that any of the information in the complaint is incorrect or that the plaintiff did not follow the law leading up to the foreclosure, contesting is a valid option.
+Therefore, if you have reason to believe that any of the information in the complaint is incorrect or that the plaintiff did not follow the law leading up to the foreclosure, contesting is a valid option.

 Step 4: Prepare a Mortgage Foreclosure Appearance and Answer to the Complaint